-GDPR: what do I need to think about when using a mailing list in the context of my research?
+GDPR: What do I need to think about when using a mailing list in the context of my research?

 As a researcher, you sometimes make use of mailing lists for your research (e.g. sending invitations to participate in a survey/interview) or for your research activities (e.g. sending invitation to an event/conference).
-Mailing lists consist of postal addresses or e-mail addresses (even purely professional e-mail addresses).
-These are personal data that fall within the scope of the General Data Protection Regulation (AVG/GDPR).

 General principles